mitchrosaaen/ENGL235/lessons/google.md

 Cloud storage services can be extremely useful for many things, including sharing and collaborating.
 Google Drive is an example of a software that is capable of doing these objectives.
 ## Lesson Objectives/Outcomes

+After reading this tutorial, the student will understand:

+- How to do group collaborations with others
+- How to use Google's google drive

 ## Materials

 The materials needed in order to complete this lesson include: